NYUCCL/psiTurk/doc/disclaimer.rst

 5. When testing "live", explain in the text of your Ad that this is a test and you are looking for feedback.
-Workers get fustrated when you put bad or broken experiments online, but are often very helpful if you explain this is a test or demo and you are hoping to get feedback.
+Workers get fustrated when you put bad or broken experiments online, but are often very helpful if you explain that you are hoping to get feedback on an unfinished project.